dnhansen/maths-resources/README.md

 ### Measure and integration theory

 I initially learnt measure theory from Steen Thorbjørnsen's *Grundlæggende mål- og integralteori*, so I don't know how good the books below are for beginners.
 (Thorbjørnsen's book is excellent as an introduction.
-It is very clearly written with great exercises, and the only prerequisite is first-year analysis and linear algebra.)
+It is very clearly written with great exercises, and the only prerequisites are first-year analysis and linear algebra.)

 1. Bauer, *Measure and Integration Theory*.
 I haven't read most of this book, but it seems like a perfectly respectable first introduction to measure theory.
 If the 'sequel' *Probability Theory* (see [below](#probability-theory)) is any indication, this book is certain to be clear and well-motivated.

     The parts that I *have* read are, first of all: The sections on product measures and convolutions of measures.
 Both of these are excellent, and the latter in particular is a great way to pick up the results about convolutions needed in probability theory.
 And secondly the section on convergence of Radon measures, in which Bauer introduces vague and weak convergence of measures, both of which are of central importance in probability theory.
+This is only done in any detail for measures on locally compact Hausdorff spaces, so for the corresponding theory for metric spaces one must go elsewhere (see e.g. Billingsley [below](#probability-theory)).

 2. Cohn, *Measure Theory*.
 As with Bauer above I haven't read much of this book, but it seems a quite popular introduction to the subject.
 The chapter on Polish spaces is particularly nice.